ArduPilot/ardupilot_wiki/common/source/docs/common-slcan-f4.rst

 Making Changes to DroneCAN Devices
 ==================================

-Once SLCAN has been enabled, you can use :ref:`Mission Planner <common-mp-slcan>`  to make changes immediately to device parameters or firmware update.
+Once SLCAN has been enabled, you can use :ref:`Mission Planner <planner:dronecan-uavcan-slcan>`  to make changes immediately to device parameters or firmware update.

 :ref:`DroneCAN GUI tool <common-uavcan-gui>` can also be used, but requires a slightly different setup: